 Dangerous Product Compensation and Damage Limits

-Georgia also has an economic loss rule where individuals are not allowed to file a product liability suit if damage was only sustained to the product.
+Georgia also has an economic loss rule where individuals are not allowed to file a product liability suit if the damage was only sustained to the product.
 If a person was not hurt and property was not damaged, a claim cannot be filed.
 The exception to this rule exists for sudden and calamitous events that involve risk to people or property.
 There is also an exception in the event the purchaser relied on misrepresentation.

 After a defective product harms you, your injuries can range from minor to severe.
 As a result, you’re likely going to have medical expenses from the current treatment and any continued care you may need in the future.
 If the injuries were severe, you may have to meet with specialists, undergo procedures, need medication for a period of time, or need medical equipment.
 When all this is necessary, your medical bills can become extremely expensive.

 During this time, you’re likely unable to work.
-For many Georgia citizens, they depend on their paychecks to take care of their expenses and missing that regular income can cause financial stress.
+For many Atlanta citizens, they depend on their paychecks to take care of their expenses and missing that regular income can cause financial stress.
 Paired with your medical bills, you may be wondering how you’re going to afford the treatment you need and maintain your other bills and necessities.

 The defective product could have also caused property damage.
 A faulty tire that causes an accident could have resulted in damage to your car.
 A defective household item could have caused a fire that damaged your home.
 These are additional expenses you may be worried about.